saachi-surana/rag-project/README.md

 5. If you do not have Visual Studio Code installed, follow the steps below:
    * a.
 Open your browser and go to [code.visualstudio.com](https://code.visualstudio.com)
    * b.
-Click the downward arrow next to the "Download for Mac" button.
+Click the download button in the center of the screen.
    * c.
-Select the Apple Silicon (zip) or Universal version.
-Apple M chip users should select the Apple Silicon build  for fastest performance.
+Drag the Visual Studio Code icon into your Applications folder, the same way you did for Ollama.
    * d.
-Locate the downloaded .zip file in your Downloads folder and double-click it.
-This will extract the "Visual Studio Code" application icon.
+Open VS Code from your Applications folder by double-clicking it.
+When macOS asks if you want to open an app downloaded from the internet, click Open.
    * e.
-Drag the Visual Studio Code icon into your Applications folder, the same way you did for Ollama.
+Press `Cmd + Shift + P` to open the Command Palette.
    * f.
-Open VS Code from your Applications folder.
-When macOS asks if you want to open an app downloaded from the internet, click Open.
+Type "shell command".
    * g.
-Press `Cmd + Shift + P` to open the Command Palette.
-   * h.
-Type "shell command".
-   * i.
 Select Shell Command: Install 'code' command in PATH.
 You will see a small notification in the bottom right corner confirming the command was successfully installed.

 6. To create your workspace, create a folder on your Desktop named `rag-project`.
-7. Open this folder in VS Code, and create a virtual environment by opening the Terminal in VS Code (Click New Terminal, found in the top right bar of VS Code) and typing:
+7. Open this folder in VS Code, and create a virtual environment by opening the Terminal in VS Code (Click New Terminal, found in the top left bar of VS Code) and typing:
    ```bash
    python3 -m venv .venv
    source .venv/bin/activate